Interplay of Charge Density Wave and Magnetism on the Kagom\'e Lattice

-\textit{Rivalry with onsite charge density order.} - So far, the mean-field theory used in this work has subtracted the contributions from onsite Hartree terms and the symmetry preserving bond corrections.
-Though these subtractions are reasonable and physical, as we discussed above, it is desirable to investigate theoretically if the exotic LC order can develop spontaneously in the microscopic model within a complete, self-contained mean-field theory.
+\textit{Rivalry with onsite CDO.} - So far, the mean-field theory used in this work has subtracted the contributions from onsite Hartree terms and the symmetry preserving bond corrections.
+Though these subtractions are reasonable and physical, as we discussed above, it is desirable to investigate theoretically if the exotic LC order can develop spontaneously in the concrete model described in Eq. (\ref{tUV}) within a complete and self-contained mean-field theory.

 The perfectly nested FS and its sublattice features shown in Fig. \ref{fig1}b inform us that the vH filled kagom\'e lattice has instabilities at $2a_0 \times 2a_0$ wavevectors $\bq=\bM$ associated with bond orders connecting two different sublattices.
-Similarly, it has instabilities at wavevector $\bq=0$ that involve onsite density orders acting on the same lattice.
-Therefore, the Hartree terms depending on the electron density would drive $1a_0 \times 1a_0$ CDO.
-The $\bq=0$ CDO maintains the translation symmetry but breaks rotation symmetry, with charge density modulating on the three sublattices in each unit cell.
-It is expected to prevail over $2a_0\times 2a_0$ bond-ordered CDWs in the regime with strong inter-site Coulomb repulsions to gain electrostatic potential energy.
-On the other hand, the nnn $V_2$ introduces dynamically a nonzero nnn hopping integral and thus alleviates or even removes the vH singularity at the $\bM$ points, further discouraging the emergence of LC.
-Indeed, LC CDW fails to stabilize as the ground state in the entire phase diagram in the vH filled $t$-$V_1$-$V_2$ model studied in Ref. \cite{Dong-PRB23}, as shown in the End Matter.
-This raises the concern that if LC order can emerge spontaneously in a microscopic model on the kagom\'e lattice without subtracting anything for even physical reasons.
+However, the FS also has a $\bq=0$ instability toward onsite charge density order, due to the divergent density of states of the vH singularity.
+Therefore, the various Hartree terms resulting from decoupling the Coulomb interactions in terms of the onsite electron densities can drive a unique $\bq=0$, \textit{i.e.}, intra-unit-cell or $1a_0 \times 1a_0$, order of the onsite charge density on different sublattices.
+The energy gain of such onsite CDO is dominated by the classical electrostatic potential, and prevails over bond-ordered CDWs when the inter-site interactions are strong.
+Furthermore, nnn $V_2$ introduces dynamically a nonzero nnn hopping integral and thus weakens or even removes the vH singularities at the $\bM$ points, further discouraging the emergence of bond-ordered real or complex CDW with LC.
+Indeed, including the Hartree terms that were omitted in Ref. \cite{Dong-PRB23} to avoid double-counting beyond the DFT calculations, the LC CDW fails to be the ground state in the entire phase diagram in the $t$-$V_1$-$V_2$ model at vH filling, as shown in the Supplementary.
+This raises the question whether the LC order can emerge spontaneously within the framework of a microscopic model on the kagom\'e lattice.

-The pursuing of spontaneous LC order on the kagom\'e lattice has led to the recent studies on the spinless model where the spin degree of freedom is removed \cite{arXiv24-FuRQ, arXiv24-ZhanJ}.
-As compared to its spinful conterpart, the charge fluctuations on the bonds are effectively enhanced by a factor of 2 with respect to those on lattice sites in the spinless model, and thus raises the hope of LC CDW being the ground state.
-Indeed, random phase approximation \cite{arXiv24-FuRQ} and functional renormalization group \cite{arXiv24-ZhanJ} studies on the spinless $t$-$V_1$-$V_2$ model reveal real and imaginary bond-ordered CDW states at small to intermediate Coulomb repulsions, and they give their way to $\bq=0$ CDO when $V_{1,2}$ are strong.
-This is further confirmed by the complete mean-field calculations reported in the End Matter.